 - Allow a moratorium period in repayment of bank loans, interest, EMI, etc. without levy of any penalties including penal interest.
 Further, one-time loan restructuring with lower rates of interest may be permitted for shopping centers and also allow a moratorium period in principal repayment of bank loans, waiver of interest for the time period till COVID 19 situation comes under normalcy. - 2.
 Provide short-term financing option for a period of 6 to 12 months, at lower interest rates to meet the increased working capital requirements. - 3.
 Grant GST rebates to offset the losses on account of and for the period of closure of business and/or in the alternative permit flexibility in deposit of Goods and Services Tax (GST).
 Since GST needs to be deposited immediately upon raising of invoice, however, corresponding payments are likely to be delayed, resulting in an additional cash flow burden on shopping centres. - 4.
 Extend the validity of existing operating licenses of critical permissions/ licenses/ NOC's (like Trade License, health, excise license, shops & establishment, various NOC, license for signages etc.) of retailers, restaurants and shopping centres for an interim period of 3-6 months considering that shopping centres, retailers, restaurants are currently working at 50% of workforce, facing working capital issues, most government departments are working with low headcount and renewal process requires massive paperwork & administrative support and pay out of Annual fee. - 5.
-Provide relief so that credit rating of shopping centres is not adversely affected due to delays in repayment of bank loans, interest, EMI, etc. - Issue appropriate directions to the Insurance Regulatory and Development Authority (IRDA) to include insurance against loss of profits on account of epidemic - which is not currently included in the policies. - 7.
+Provide relief so that credit rating of shopping centres is not adversely affected due to delays in repayment of bank loans, interest, EMI, etc. - 6.
+Issue appropriate directions to the Insurance Regulatory and Development Authority (IRDA) to include insurance against loss of profits on account of epidemic which is not currently included in the policies. - 7.
 Any other relief, which may be deemed fit in the present scenario.

-Please note that implementation of these measures can immensely help the shopping centers and industries referred herein above, which are already stressed due to the prevailing financial conditions, in mitigating the effects of this unforeseen and presently untreatable Pandemic.
+Please note that implementation of these measures can immensely help the shopping centers and industries referred herein above, which are already stressed due to the

+Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments prevailing financial conditions, in mitigating the effects of this unforeseen and presently untreatable Pandemic.